begoechavarren/data-analysis-pipeline/README.md

 ## Overview

 The goal of this project was to start with a messy data set of my choice.
-I needed to import it and build a data pipeline that processes the data and produces a result.
+I needed to import it and build a data pipeline that processed the data and produced a result.

 I started from this data set from Kaggle [American Fast Food restaurants](https://www.kaggle.com/datafiniti/fast-food-restaurants/downloads/fast-food-restaurants.zip/3) which contained representative data of fast food restaurants across the USA, which I populated with data from the APIs of the United States Census Bureau to obtain the [average household income](https://www.census.gov/data/developers/data-sets/Poverty-Statistics.html) and the [total population](https://www.census.gov/data/developers/data-sets/popest-popproj.htmlacross) per state.
-My hypothesis was that the number of fast food restaurants per capita (per state) must negatively correlated with the average household income.
+My hypothesis was that the number of fast food restaurants per capita (per state) must be negatively correlated with the average household income.

 I also used argparse so that the user provides two arguments (the state and a category of fast food restaurants) and the program generates a report based on the arguments in pdf and sends it by email attachment.